mattlooby22/suduko-solver/README.md

    - Click "Solve" to instantly fill in the solution
    - Click "Solve Slowly" to watch the algorithm solve step-by-step
    - The slow solver shows green flashes for placed numbers and red flashes for backtracking
+   - Click "Stop Solving" to interrupt the slow solving process at any point
+   - User-entered values (original puzzle numbers) are preserved during solving

+3. **Managing Board Configurations**:
+   - Click "Save Configuration" to save the current board state
+   - View saved configurations in the sidebar
+   - Click "Load" to restore a saved configuration (with confirmation)
+   - Click "Delete" to remove a saved configuration

-3. **Reset the Board**:
+4. **Reset the Board**:
-   - Click "Clear" to reset the entire board
+   - Click "Clear" to reset the entire board and remove all values

 ## How It Works

 The Sudoku solver uses a backtracking algorithm to find solutions:

 1. Start with an empty or partially filled grid
-2. Find an empty cell
+2. Find an empty cell (skipping any user-entered cells)
 3. Try placing digits 1-9, checking validity for each number
 4. If a digit is valid, recursively attempt to fill the grid using steps 2-4
 5. If no digit works, backtrack to the previous cell and try a different digit

 The "Solve Slowly" option visualizes this process, showing each step of the algorithm including backtracking steps when a particular path doesn't lead to a solution.
+During solving:

+- User-entered cells are treated as fixed constraints and never modified
+- Green flashing indicates a successful number placement
+- Red flashing indicates backtracking when a dead-end is reached
+- The algorithm automatically respects the rules of Sudoku (no repeats in rows, columns, or 3x3 boxes)

 ## Technologies Used